Why you should aim for improvement — not perfection

 Perfection is a futile goal.
 It imposes crippling superhuman standards that paralyze the pursuer into inaction under the weight of unattainable expectations.
-Meanwhile, improvement is a noble endeavor that respects the natural process of human growth.
-It is always rational, a series of chronological thresholds that are always within reach, one foot in front of the other.
+Meanwhile, the aim for improvement is a noble endeavor that respects the natural process of human growth.
+Improvement is always rational.
+It is comprised of a series of chronological thresholds that are always within reach, one foot in front of the other.

 Perfectionism is a mirage in the middle of the desert.

-You think you are getting closer and closer only for it to disappear, leaving you dehydrated and exhausted and, well, in the middle of an empty desert.
-It applies unreasonable pressure, leaving every attempt disapproved and inadequate according to perfectionist standards.
+You think you are getting closer and closer only for it to disappear, leaving you dehydrated and exhausted and in the middle of an empty desert.
+It imposes unreasonable pressure—every attempt inadequate according to perfectionist standards.
 You are suffocating your progress by blurring the worthy, underlying goal with an always discouraging measure of perception achievement.

 Progress acknowledges step-by-step growth